 Outfit Your Desk

-We love this little office space from lavidataprut with its major desert vibes.
+We love this little office space from lavidataprut with its desert feel.
 Between the colorful weaving and the terra cotta accessories, it's understated while being full of personality and visual interest.
 An office is a great place to add a Southwestern flair because it's an incredibly calming decor style.Continue to 17 of 18 below.

 17 of 18